raveendradatascience/PYTHON/README.md

 # PYTHON Certificate Course work

 This is repository for [***Python certificate***](https://www.coursera.org/account/accomplishments/records/z3mQrFPhjdMMAc6d) by University of Michigan through  **Coursera**.
-I includes course project work inputs and code used to solve the assignments given
+I includes course project work inputs and code used to solve the assignments given in the course.

 Repositatory organised as: